Search

 More and more teachers are encouraging their students to read graphic novels as part of their standard ELA curriculum.
 However, they are still sometimes given a bad rap because they make people think of poorly written comics - rather than great literary works with visual representation.
 "Graphic novel" really just means "long picture story" or "a novel in comic-strip format" and are often of the highest literary quality!

-Comic books or graphic novels are a type of format for literature, not a genre.
+Individual comic books, comics, or graphic novels are a type of format for literature, not a genre.
 They can be in the form of fiction, non-fiction, history, fantasy; the sky's the limit!
 They use both illustrations and words in sequence to tell a story.
 Although the terms are often used interchangeably, graphic novels are generally more complex, stand-alone stories while comic books evoke the superhero genre.
 Both include detailed character descriptions and narrative arcs that are depicted in visuals as well as words.

 Graphic Novel Project Ideas

 New Kid by Jerry Craft and White Bird by R.J.
 Palacio, are examples of moving and thought provoking graphic novels taught at all levels.
 New Kid is popular for grades 3-6 while White Bird is often used in grades 4-7.
 The Great Gatsby by F. Scott Key Fitzgerald is a classic novel that has been taught in high school classrooms for decades.
-This graphic novel version adapted by Fred Fordham and Aya Mortonmakes allows this complex work to become accessible to all students.
+This version adapted by Fred Fordham and Aya Mortonmakes allows this complex work to become accessible to all students.
 The storyboard graphic novels below are just a few examples of what students can create!

-This project is the perfect way for younger readers and older kids to use their imaginations and write their own stories, summarize the plot of a graphic novel that they have read or to have students transfer their knowledge of another piece of literature into a different form.
+This project is the perfect way for younger children and older kids to use their imaginations and write their own stories, summarize the plot of a graphic novel that they have read, or to have students transfer their knowledge of another piece of literature into a different form.
 Many popular novels have been turned into graphic novels to meet a broader audience and introduce students of all abilities to classic works of literature.

 How to storyboard a graphic novel can be daunting.
 But, never fear!
 We have many organizers to choose from in our templates collection.
 Check out our versatile Graphic Novel Templates!
 Remember, when giving your students an assignment in Storyboard That, you can add as many templates as you like to differentiate and provide student choice!